toledo-labs/hf-call-forwarding/README.md

 1. Create a new Twilio Function Service
 2. Upload the JavaScript files to the Functions directory
 3. Upload the phone-numbers.json to the Assets directory
+4. Optionally upload the blacklist.json to the Assets directory if you want to block specific numbers
-4. Configure the necessary environment variables
+5. Configure the necessary environment variables
-5. Set your Twilio phone number's voice webhook to point to the call-forwarding function
+6. Set your Twilio phone number's voice webhook to point to the call-forwarding function
-6. Deploy the service
+7. Deploy the service

 ## Usage